geveyesyem14/animation-card/README.md

 # 🛒 Animated Cart Card

-A modern, responsive, and animated **Cart Card UI** built with **HTML & CSS**.
+A modern, responsive, and animated **Cart Card UI** built with **HTML, CSS & JavaScript**.
 This design enhances the shopping cart experience with smooth animations and a clean, user-friendly layout.

 ## 🎨 Features